aarongustafson/aaron-gustafson.com/_tanks/reefer-170.md

   title: WWC Burning Leptastrea
 - url: /i/tanks/devils-armor-zoas.jpg
   title: These Devil’s Armor zoanthids have always beena  great grower for me.
 These came from my old tank.
-- url: /i/tanks/dragon-soul-favia.jpg
+- url: /i/tanks/dragon-soul-goniastrea.jpg
   title: A small piece of my old Dragon Soul Goniastrea from Cultivated Reef.
 - url: /i/tanks/fruit-loop-zoas.jpg
   title: Originally sold to me as Emeralds on Fire, these are actually Fruit Loop zoanthids.
 - url: /i/tanks/german-blue-digitata.jpg
   title: I love branching montipora and this German Blue Digitata has a particularly nice branching pattern.
+- url: /i/tanks/german-blue-digitata-2.jpg
+  title: Here’s a look at the whole colony of German Blue Digitata.
-- url: /i/tanks/hallie-berry-zoas.jpg
+- url: /i/tanks/halle-berry-zoas.jpg
-  title: These WWC Hallie Berry zoas were among the first residents of this tank and they’ve really taken off.
+  title: These WWC Halle Berry zoas were among the first residents of this tank and they’ve really taken off.
 - url: /i/tanks/john-deere-leptastrea.jpg
   title: I originally got this colony from World Wide Corals on a trip to Orlando back in 2014.
 - url: /i/tanks/lemon-lime-clove.jpg